-A board of five directors will be elected at the annual meeting.
+The Board currently consists of five directors: Steve Sanghi, Matthew W. Chapman, L.B.
+Day, Esther L. Johnson and Wade F. Meyercord.
 Unless proxy cards are otherwise marked, the persons named in the proxy card will vote such proxy for the election of the nominees named below.
 Each of the nominees is currently serving as a director and has agreed to continue serving if re-elected.
 If any of the nominees becomes unable or declines to serve as a director at the time of the annual meeting, the persons named in the proxy card will vote such proxy for any nominee designated by the current Board of Directors to fill the vacancy.
 We do not expect that any of the nominees will be unable or will decline to serve as a director.

-Our Board of Directors has determined that each of the following nominees for director is an independent director as defined by applicable SEC rules and NASDAQ listing standards: Mr. Chapman, Mr. Day, Mr. Hugo-Martinez and Mr. Meyercord.
+Our Board of Directors has determined that each of the following nominees for director is an independent director as defined by applicable SEC rules and NASDAQ listing standards: Mr. Chapman, Mr. Day, Ms. Johnson and Mr. Meyercord.

-The term of office of each person who is elected as a director at the annual meeting will continue until the 2014 annual meeting of stockholders and until a successor has been elected and qualified.
+The term of office of each person who is elected as a director at the annual meeting will continue until the 2016 annual meeting of stockholders and until a successor has been elected and qualified.

-Required Vote; Recommendation
+Vote Required; Board Recommendation

-A plurality of the votes duly cast is required for the election of directors (i.e., the five nominees receiving the greatest number of votes will be elected).
-Abstentions and broker "non-votes" will not affect the election of directors.
-In June 2013, our Board of Directors approved an amendment to our by-laws to provide that beginning with our annual meeting of stockholders to be held in 2014, a nominee for director in an uncontested election shall be elected to the Board of Directors if the votes cast for such nominee's election exceed the votes cast against such nominee's election (with votes cast excluding abstentions, withheld notes or broker non-votes).
+A nominee for director in an uncontested election shall be elected to the Board of Directors if the votes cast for such nominee's election exceed the votes cast against such nominee's election (with votes cast excluding abstentions, withheld notes or broker non-votes).